-Prior to the publication of the Draft EIR/EIS, the CPUC and BLM implemented an extensive public participation process for the proposed Sunrise Powerlink Project.
+During preparation of the Draft EIR/EIS and the Recirculated Draft EIR/Supplemental Draft EIS, the CPUC and BLM implemented an extensive public participation process for the proposed Sunrise Powerlink Project.
 Section ES.4.1 summarizes the outreach efforts and public meetings and Section ES.4.2 summarizes major concerns described identified by the public and agencies during the public scoping periods.

 A total of 860 people attended the meetings during the October 2006 and February 2007 scoping periods.
-Nearly 1,300 comments were submitted (written and oral) between October 2006 and October 2007.
+Nearly 1,300 scoping comments were submitted (written and oral) between October 2006 and October 2007.